infinite-dev22/nomardauto/README.md

 ## 🔌 Create Your Own Piece

-Activepieces supports integrations with Google Sheets, OpenAI, Discord, RSS, and over 200 other services.
+nomardAuto supports integrations with Google Sheets, OpenAI, Discord, RSS, and over 200 other services.
 [Check out the full list of supported integrations](https://www.activepieces.com/pieces), which is constantly expanding thanks to our community's contributions.

 As an **open ecosystem**, all integration source code is accessible in our repository.
 These integrations are versioned and [published](https://www.npmjs.com/search?q=%40activepieces) directly to npmjs.com upon contribution.